 Do Not Rely on a Settlement Calculator for Pain and Suffering Damages

 Pain and suffering settlement calculators are nothing more than a misleading marketing ploy used by attorney directories and law firms desperate for business.
-I have seen numerous folks grossly misled and ill-informed as to their damages based on the reliance on a settlement calculator.
+Many people have been grossly misled and ill-informed as to their damages based on a settlement calculator.
 Keep in mind that the same fact pattern and injuries can be vastly different based on the county wherein the auto accident or motorcycle accident took place.

 For example, Broward County might be Florida’s most liberal jurisdiction for jury verdicts, and adjusters tend to offer more money on accidents in Broward County based on the risk of the case potentially being decided by a jury.
 That same case could be worth 30-40% less based on average jury verdicts in more conservative jurisdictions, such as the Panhandle.